VitexSoftware/php-ease-core/README.md

  You can use any combination of this logging modules:

-   * memory     - log to array in memory
+  - memory     - log to array in memory
-   * console    - log to ansi sequence capable console
+  - console    - log to ansi sequence capable console with internationalized timestamps
-   * file       - log to specified file
+  - file       - log to specified file
-   * syslog     - log to linux syslog service
+  - syslog     - log to linux syslog service
-   * email      - send all messages to constant('EASE_EMAILTO') at end
+  - email      - send all messages to constant('EASE_EMAILTO') at end
-   * std        - write messages to stdout/stderr
+  - std        - write messages to stdout/stderr
-   * eventlog   - log to Windows eventlog
+  - eventlog   - log to Windows eventlog

+**Reliability Features:**
+- Console logger automatically falls back to standard PHP date formatting if IntlDateFormatter fails
+- Comprehensive error handling prevents logging failures from crashing your application
+- All loggers are extensively tested with edge cases and error scenarios

   ```php
     define('EASE_LOGGER', 'console|syslog');